thachp/eventdbx/README.md

    powershell -ExecutionPolicy Bypass -c "irm https://github.com/thachp/eventdbx/releases/download/v1.9.14/eventdbx-installer.ps1 | iex"
    ```

-   This pulls the latest published release from crates.io and makes the `eventdbx` binary available in your cargo bin directory.
-If you prefer to build from source, clone the repository and run `cargo build --release` instead.

 2. **Create the initial configuration**
    Supply a 32-byte data-encryption key (DEK) encoded as Base64.
 You can generate one on macOS/Linux with `openssl rand -base64 32`.